 The District and Association recognize that creativity and innovation are essential elements for maintaining a high quality educational program.
 It is in their mutual interests, therefore, to provide a vehicle to accommodate such elements within the framework of their collectively negotiated agreement.
-By doing so, the parties encourage flexibility without generally impinging on the need to uniformly apply the terms and conditions of the agreement: accordingly, the following conditions shall apply to site wide variances from specific written provision(s) of the collectively negotiated agreement.
+By doing so, the parties encourage flexibility without generally impinging on the need to uniformly apply the terms and conditions of the agreement.
+Accordingly, the following conditions shall apply to site wide variances from specific written provision(s) of the collectively negotiated agreement.

-- 1. OPTA site representatives, site leadership teams and site administrators seeking a waiver of specific written provisions of the collectively negotiated agreement shall jointly prepare and submit a written request, proposal or memo of understanding to waive such provision(s). - 2.
-Such request shall be limited to the following specific clauses: Hours of Employment, Calendar, Reassignment, and Class Size.
-This procedure will also apply to site level repackaging of instructional minutes. - 3.
-The request shall be site specific and limited to a maximum of two (2) years in duration.
-Additional year(s) may be approved provided requests are submitted no later than sixty (60) days prior to the expiration of the waiver then in effect. - 4.
-The parties shall not consider requests for waiver that are not supported by the site administrator and at least three-fourths (3/4) of the site Association Members affected/impacted, through a secret ballot vote.
+Step 1- Contract Variance Request Submitted to Superintendent and Association President

+1. A written request seeking a waiver of specific written provisions of the collectively negotiated agreement shall be jointly and collectively prepared and submitted by OPTA site representatives, site leadership teams, and site administrators to the Superintendent and the Association President.

+2. Contract variance request shall be limited to the following specific contract Articles: Class Size (Article 12).
+This procedure will also apply to site level repackaging of instructional minutes.

+3. The request shall be site specific and limited to a maximum of two (2) years in duration.

+Step 2- Association Members from Affected Site Vote on Contract Variance

+4. A contract variance must be supported by at least three-fourths (3/4) of the total number of Association Members assigned to the site affected/impacted by the requested contract variance,, through a secret ballot vote.
 The vote shall be monitored by the OPTA Site Representative(s) or designee.
+Each Association Member shall receive one vote regardless of full-time or part-time status and teachers on unpaid or extended personal illness leave shall not be entitled to a vote.

+Step 3- Contract Variance Submitted to Governing Board and Association President for Approval

-Each Association Member shall receive one vote regardless of full-time or part-time status and teachers on unpaid or extended personal illness leave shall not be entitled to a vote. - 5.
-The requests are subject to approval by the Superintendent or designee(s) and the Association president or designee(s); both parties must approve the variance for it to become effective. - 6.
-Any change in working condition(s) brought about by the implementation of an approved waiver shall not be interpreted as a violation of this agreement or as evidence of a new working condition(s) separate from the agreement or interpreted as a precedent in any manner. - 7.
-Denial of a waiver by either party shall be specifically excluded from the grievance clause of this agreement.
+- 5. The contract variance will be submitted and subject to approval by both the Governing Board or designee(s) and the Association President or designee(s) for it to become effective. - 6.
+Any change in working condition(s) brought about by the implementation of an approved contract variance shall not be interpreted as a violation of this agreement or as evidence of a new working condition(s) separate from the agreement or interpreted as a precedent in any manner. - 7.
+Denial of or failure to support a contract variance request by either the site administrator or the Governing Board, or their designees shall be specifically excluded from the grievance clause of this agreement. - 8.
+The suggested timeline for completion of a contract variance is by March of the preceding school year.